-The Cashier and Credit Office produces statements itemizing the activity on student accounts.
+The Student and Departmental Account Service produces statements itemizing the activity on student accounts.
 The first statement of each semester is generated well before the beginning of the semester.
 Fall semester statements are mailed in July and spring semester statements are mailed in November.
-The fall deadline to settle one's student account typically is in mid-August.
-The spring deadline to settle one's student account typically is in mid-December.
-Thereafter, monthly statements will be generated if, for one reason or another, the student's account is carrying a balance due to the school.
+The fall deadline to settle student accounts typically is in mid-August.
+The spring deadline to settle student accounts typically is in mid-December.
+Thereafter, monthly statements will be generated if, for one reason or another, a student's account is carrying a balance due to the school.

-When the statement is received, please verify all charges and credits and remit the net amount due.
+When the statement is received, the student should verify all charges and credits and remit the net amount due.
 Certain forms of financial aid, such as the Federal Stafford Loan, Federal Parent Loan (PLUS), Federal Perkins Loan, Federal Pell Grant, and private student loans may not appear on the statement.
 These funds are not disbursed to Lewis & Clark until the beginning of each semester.
 If the student has been awarded any of these aid types and has completed the additional steps outlined in the award packet to secure loan funding, the student's aid is considered fully processed.
 The net proceeds of fully processed financial aid should be deducted from the balance of the statement of account.
 Please note that there is a 3-percent origination fee deducted from many Federal Stafford and PLUS loan disbursements.
 Only balances not covered by fully processed financial aid are required to be paid by the due date.

 Bills are always mailed in the student's name.
 This is significant as it represents the fact that the student's account is just that-an account that belongs to the student.
 Therefore, any consequences of an outstanding balance will affect the student.
-The statements are mailed in the student's name to their preferred address on record with the school.
-If the student wishes his or her bill to go to a different address, he or she can specify a unique billing address.
-Such a request must be submitted in writing to the Cashier and Credit Office.
+The statements are mailed to students at their preferred addresses on record with the school.
+If a student wishes his or her bill to go to a different address, he or she can specify a unique billing address.
+Such a request must be submitted in writing to the Student and Departmental Account Service.